chimo/chromic.org/_posts/blog/2013-12-16-the-web-and-i.md

 <h2 id="hosting">Legit Hosting</h2>
 <p>In 2009, I was 2 years out of university, had a job and a bit of money to invest into a host that was a bit more reliable than those free ones.</p>
-<p>After thinking way too much about a hostname, I settled on "chromic" mostly because my online nickname, Chimo, is part of it (genius, I know, right?).</p>
+<p>After thinking way too much about a domain name, I settled on "chromic" mostly because my online nickname, Chimo, is part of it (genius, I know, right?).</p>
 <p>Since this was my first shot at paying for hosting, I looked for something inexpensive and chose <a href="http://dreamhost.com">Dreamhost</a> Shared Hosting.</p>
 <p>One of the first things I did was to setup a Wordpress instance on there to move off Wordpress.com, "customize ALL the things!" and dive into the source code.</p>